-My current focus is on developing art history and art engagement programs.
-I am developing a program that delivers unique, engaging experiences with art, without the museum.
-My goal is to make learning about and appreciating art more approachable, relevant and fun—for real people.
-Details coming soon.
+My current focus is on creating art engagement learning experiences.
+Soon to launch is my platform, Art History for Real, that delivers unique, dynamic learning experiences about art.
+My goal is to make learning about and appreciating art more approachable, relevant and fun—real learning for real people.
+Launch date is February 2021.

 I am also developing curriculum for graduate courses for a Master’s degree in Modern Art History.
 My approach is from two perspectives—the curriculum developer and student.
 Details, including learning objectives and program outline are here.